MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

     Instead of disabling encryption, you can export the current encryption key, which you'll then import after upgrade.
 However, we recommend disabling encryption before upgrading.
 -->
-## Task 2: Install version 18

-1. Download the latest available update for Business Central 2020 (version 18) that is compatible with your current version.

-    For more information, see [[!INCLUDE[prod_long](../developer/includes/prod_long.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

-2. Before you install version 18, it can be useful to create desktop shortcuts to the tools of the current version, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these tools will be replaced with the version 18 tools.

-3. Install Business Central version 18 components.

-    You keep the current version installed to complete some steps in the upgrade process.
-When you install version 18, you must either specify different port numbers for components (like the [!INCLUDE[server](../developer/includes/server.md)] instance and web services) or you must stop the current version's [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
-Otherwise, you'll get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

-    For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).

 ## Task 3: Prepare the existing databases